The Cyvia and Melvyn Wolff Center for Entrepreneurship

-The 30-40 students who were hand selected into our program learn to calculate cost and revenue, find capital, and write an effective business plan.
+The roughly 35 students who were selected for the WCE program have learned how to generate revenues, manage costs, find capital, and lead people.
 Now, they put these skills to the test during this three day business competition.

 Wolffest is a great opportunity for our students to understand the difference between planning for a business and operating a business.
 As with most entrepreneurs, they are constantly forced to innovate and add new components to an existing model.

 - About WCE

 4742 Calhoun Rd.

 Houston, TX 77204-6021